yuede/yuede.github.io/_pages/about.md

 [Oct.
 2022] : Congrats to Wang for being selected as a volunteer for SC 2022!

 [Sep.
 2022] : Our project on using TVM for sparse deep neural network is accepted as a poster for SC 2022.
-Congrats to Lillan and Avik!
+Congrats to Lillian and Avik!

 [May 2022] : The extended version of iSpan on GPU is accepted to ACM TOPC.